Designing Privacy-aware Internet of Things Applications: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we explored how a PbD framework, formulated as a set of guidelines, can help software engineers to design privacy-aware IoT applications.
-We evaluated the effectiveness of the proposed PbD framework through a use cases based observational study where the participants were asked to design IoT applications to satisfy three given use cases.
-According to our findings, the proposed PbD guidelines framework has significantly improved the privacy awareness of the IoT applications designed by both novice and expert users.
-Further, results show that software engineering expertise does not matter significantly when it comes to incorporating privacy protection features into IoT application designs.
+In this paper, we explored how a Privacy-by-Design (PbD) framework, formulated by combining a set of guidelines with a method for applying them, can help software engineers to design privacy-aware IoT applications.
+We evaluated the effectiveness of the proposed PbD framework through a use case based observational study where the participants were asked to design IoT applications to satisfy three given use cases.
+Our objective is to show how a set of guidelines can assist software engineers to design better privacy aware IoT applications.
+According to our findings, the proposed PbD framework significantly improved the privacy awareness of the IoT applications designed by both novice and expert software engineers.
+Further, our results show that software engineering expertise does not matter significantly when it comes to incorporating privacy protection features into IoT application designs.
+Finally, the qualitative data gathered during our studies highlighted a range of factors affecting privacy-aware IoT application design.
+These included different gaps in engineers' knowledge and understanding of privacy; and limitations in our approach that affected engineers' ability to apply the PbD guidelines effectively.

 In the future, we will conduct research to develop a set of privacy tactics and patterns that are less abstract than guidelines.
 Such tactics and patterns will help software engineers to tackle specific privacy design challenges in IoT domain.
 At the moment, privacy guidelines are presented to the software engineers in plain text organised into a list.
-Though it is usable, in the future, we will explore how we can use human computer interaction (HCI) techniques to make these PbD guidelines more user friendly and accessible to the software engineers.
-HCI techniques will help software engineers to efficiently and effectively browse and find relevant privacy guidelines, patterns and tactics in a given IoT application design context.
+Though it is usable, in the future, we will explore how we can make these PbD guidelines more user friendly and accessible to software engineers.
+In particular, by using human-computer interaction techniques, we will help software engineers to efficiently and effectively browse and find relevant privacy guidelines, patterns and tactics in a given IoT application design context.